 PCCLD's Board of Trustees will determine the days and daily hours of operation based on the recommendations of PCCLD's Executive Director.
-Regular and holiday schedules for the calendar year are posted on the Library's web site and at each library location.
-In the case of emergency closings, notice will be reported to the local news media and posted on the Library's web site.
+Regular and holiday schedules for the calendar year are posted on the Library's website and at each library location.
+In the case of emergency closings, notice will be posted on the Library's website and on social media.